 Future science and impact

-In order to ensure future funding of an eCSE type programme it is very important that we are able to demonstrate tangible outputs and associated social, economic and/or academic impact from the programme.
+In order to ensure future funding of an eCSE type programme it is very important that we are able to demonstrate tangible outputs and associated (real or potential) social, economic and/or academic impact from the programme.

 While we understand it can be difficult to do, it is also very important that wherever possible we can quantify the success of eCSE projects.